 It is also beneficial to keep Articles of Incorporation, Bylaws, and other organizational documents at hand.
 Since legal entities are an important part of risk and IP value management we need to track many other documents like Directors and Officers (D&O) insurance policies, Errors and Omissions (E&O) policies, regulatory filings, licenses and permits in our IP Management processes.

 Laws, regulations, requirements and filings requirements proliferate and continually change usually without relief from currently existing obligations.
 It is critical that the legal team respond to these changes quickly.
+In conclusion

 General Counsel, business lawyers, and corporate paralegals can make a tremendously positive impact on the broader organization with effective Intellectual Property Management.
 However, to make an impact requires an expansive view of what it means to manage IP and to communicate proactively with colleagues and all concerned external / third party entities.